cockroachdb/docs/timestamp.md

 ## Format

-When declaring a `TIMESTAMP`, use one of the following formats:
+When inserting into a `TIMESTAMP` column, use one of the following formats:

 - Date only: `TIMESTAMP '2016-01-25'`
 - Date and Time: `TIMESTAMP '2016-01-25 10:10:10.999999999'`